durkes/node-router/README.md

 node-router is compatible with middleware for [Express](https://www.npmjs.com/package/express), [Restify](https://www.npmjs.com/package/restify), and [Connect](https://www.npmjs.com/package/connect).

 ## Fair warning
-When an exception occurs in a Node app, the app typically crashes with the printed stack trace.
+When an exception occurs in a typical Node app, the app crashes with the printed stack trace.
 With node-router, however, if one of your routes throws an exception, the exception will be caught by the nearest error handler, keeping your app from crashing.
-This is good for obvious reasons, but can also allow misbehaving logic to go undetected or allow your app instance to become unstable.
+This is good for obvious reasons, but can also allow your app to operate in an unstable state while obscuring misbehaving logic.

 For production environments, it is recommended that you implement custom logic within your error handlers to log the stack trace (err.stack) of unexpected errors, generate a notification, and restart the app.